HALL'S HOTEL 057

 HIGH STREET 701

-Late evening in High Street in 1929 and 6 years before the roads were tarmaced.
-To the right you can see Hall's Hotel, The Massereene Arms Hotel and across the road the Antrim Arms Hotel. the postcard is stamped 2nd August 1930.
+The photographer got up real early to take this photo in High Street for the sun is only breaking over the roof tops in 1929 and 6 years before the roads were tarmaced.
+To the right you can see Hall's Hotel, The Massereene Arms Hotel and across the road the Antrim Arms Hotel, the postcard is stamped 2nd August 1930.

 HIGH STREET 188

-This is High Street Presbyterian Church and next to it the house which had two shops.
-One was Johnny McMaster;s Barber shop and the other one was Honeyford's wool shop.It was pulled down to widen the road into Riverside.
-Then with its towering steeple is All Saints' Parish Church.
+Here at the start of High Street we have on the right High Street Presbyterian Church and next to it is a house which had two shops.
+One was Johnny McMaster's Barber shop and the other one was Honeyford's Wool shop.They were pulled down on the very day Johnny McMaster was being buried, the reason they were pulled down was to widen the road into Riverside.
+Then in the background with its towering steeple is All Saints' Parish Church.
 Date is unknown.

 HIGH STREET 953